pfheatwole/thesis/source/canopy_geometry.rst

 ..
 Parametrization

-* [[**The choice to use a "parametric" model should be a result of the requirement to be easy to use and able to use technical specs.
-Not an explicit requirement.**]]
+* [[The primary motivation of a parametric model is the need to "fill in the gaps" of the available technical specs using domain expertise.
+The secondary motivation is to reduce the degrees of freedom, making it (1) easier for an end user to specify a design, and (2) to (theoretically) enable optimizations methods (either for design optimization or statistical model identification).]]

-* The model is intended to assist in reconstructing flights recoded by real wings.
-The model must be able to represent existing wings with reasonable accuracy. [[The primary purpose of the model is "useable accuracy with minimal effort"; it's not intended as a detailed wing design tool, so no ribs, distortions, etc.]]
+* The model is intended to assist in reconstructing flights recoded by real wings, so it must be able to represent existing wings with sufficient accuracy. [[The primary purpose of the model is "useable accuracy with minimal effort"; it's not intended as a detailed wing design tool, so no ribs, distortions, etc.]]